Sabina Yasmin: 1970s

 When Yasmin entered the film industry, her co-eval Shahnaz Rahmatullah was the number one singer.
 In 1970, the film Jibon Theke Neya was released.
 It contained the song "Eki Sonar Aloy" which elevated Yasmin as the leading singer.
-She sang some patriotic songs "Sob Kota Janala","Swajan Harano Diner Samarane","Sei Railliner Dhare","Swadhinata Tumi" etc.

-She garnered fame with the song "Sudhu Gaan Geye Porichoy" in 1972 film 'Abujh Mon'.
-She sang "Tumi Je Amar Kobita","Tumi Achho" etc. duets with Mahmudunnabi.
+She sang some patriotic songs: "Sob Kota Janala", "Swajan Harano Diner Samarane", "Sei Railliner Dhare", "Swadhinata Tumi", etc. She garnered fame with the song "Sudhu Gaan Geye Porichoy" in the 1972 film 'Abujh Mon'.
+She sang "Tumi Je Amar Kobita", "Tumi Achho", etc. duets with Mahmudunnabi.
 She received the first Bangladesh National Film Award for Best Female Playback Singer in 1975 for her songs in Sujon Sokhi.
 She received three consecutive National film awards: in 1978 for Golapi Ekhon Train E; in 1979 for Sundari; and in 1980 for Kosai.

 1980s

-Veterans such as Ferdausi Rahman, Shahnaz Rahmatullah left playback singing.
-She sang numerous timeless hits for Yasmin including "Koto Sadhonay Emon Bhagyo Mele", "Shoto Jonomer Sadh", "E Jibone Tumi Ogo Ele" and many more.
+She sang numerous such hits as "Koto Sadhonay Emon Bhagyo Mele", "Shoto Jonomer Sadh", "E Jibone Tumi Ogo Ele" and many more.
 Her rising popularity dragged her to Indian cinema.
-In 1985, she sang "Cherona Cherona Ghaat" and "Jalpari" with Kishore Kumar in the Indo-Bangladesh joint production Anyay Abichar which had music by R. D. Burman.
+In 1985, she sang "Cherona Cherona Haat" and "Jalpari" with Kishore Kumar in the Indo-Bangladesh joint production Anyay Abichar which had music by R. D. Burman.